bashhack/sesh/docs/ARCHITECTURE.md

 ### 4. Interface-Driven Design
 **Principle**: Every external dependency must be abstracted behind an interface.

 **Implementation**: AWS CLI, Keychain, TOTP generation, and command execution are all behind interfaces with mock implementations.

-This provides:
+**Testing Advantages**:
 - Unit tests can mock any external system
 - Implementations can be swapped (e.g., different keychain backends)
 - Code remains loosely coupled